fairlearn/fairlearn/docs/faq.rst

     Please see our :ref:`mitigation` section.

 Which ML libraries does Fairlearn support?
-    We have generally followed conventions for `scikit-learn` in Fairlearn.
+    We have generally followed conventions of `scikit-learn`.
-    However, support is not restricted to Estimators from `scikit-learn`.
-    Any algorithm which provides (or can be wrapped to provide) `fit()` and `predict()` methods should work.
+    However, our mitigation algorithms can be used to augment any ML algorithms that provide (or can be wrapped to provide) `fit()` and `predict()` methods.
+Also, any classification or regression algorithm can be evaluated using our metrics.

 Does Fairlearn work for image and text data?
     We have not (yet) looked at using Fairlearn on image or text data.
-    However, so long as the estimators used have `fit()` and `predict()` methods as required by Fairlearn, it should be possible to use Fairlearn on image or text models.
+    However, so long as the image or text classifier provide `fit()` and `predict()` methods
+    as required by Fairlearn, it should be possible to use them with Fairlearn mitigation algorithms.
+Also, any classification or regression algorithm can be evaluated using our metrics (regardless of the data it is operating on).

 Is Fairlearn available in languages other than Python?
     For the moment, we only support Python >= 3.6

 Can I contribute to Fairlearn?
     Absolutely!
-Please see our :ref:`Contributor Guide <contributor_guide>` for information on how to add your contributions.
+Please see our :ref:`contributor guide <contributor_guide>` to see how.
 We welcome all contributions!

 What is the relationship between Fairlearn and Microsoft?
     Fairlearn has grown from a project at Microsoft Research in New York City.